Maximizing Value for Aitkin Taxpayers

 Aitkin Public Schools has worked hard to ensure the proposed plan provides long-term value to students, staff, and taxpayers.
 Given the age and condition of Rippleside Elementary, taxpayer-supported investments are inevitable.
 The question isn’t whether our district invests in elementary education, but how we do it.

 If approved by voters, the proposed plan will be supported by a tax increase on property within the school district starting in 2027.
-The tax impact for the new plan is approximately 33% lower than the plan proposed in November 2025.
-This was accomplished by reducing planned square footage for the new school building, gym, and bus storage.
+The tax impact for the new plan is approximately 33% lower annually than the plan proposed in November 2025.
+This was accomplished by reducing planned square footage for the new school building, gym, and bus storage, and extending the term of the project’s bonds from 20 to 25 years.

 Your individual tax impact will depend on the value of the property you own.
 For example: